Updated Nov. 21

 The Mosque-Cathedral or the Mezquita-Cathedral is the absolute highlight.
 There’s enough for a entire post.
 It’s a mosque turned Cathedral, which creates a unique blend that just fasinates me, and a place where you can really appreciate the different architectural aims.

-I almost started crying, when I entered the hypostyle hall (sorry no good picture – google it).
+I almost started crying, when I entered the hypostyle hall.
 In general, that’s how I felt about the Moorish architecture contrasted to the Christian: The first one so serene, quiet and beautiful, and the second one kind of the same, but also with mankind suppose to feel humble and scared.
 I prefer the Moorish style!

 But there’s more to see: the Alcazar Fortress, the grand Roman Bridge and Bridge Gate and a Jewish Quarter.
 I just love these cities that have a mish-mash of cultures and rulers.
 They are the most interesting destinations.
 Close to Cordoba is en excavated old palace city Medina Azahara, that is also a World Heritage Site.

 ALMODÒVAR DEL RIO